CuttingEEG/EEG101CommunityFramework/docs/introduction.md

 Although this manifesto centres on EEG, we expect that its core themes might resonate across neuroimaging, and perhaps even science at large.
 A key driving force behind the new potential and renewed excitement of EEG comes from the increase in the availability and robustness of portable systems ([Hinrichs et al., 2020](references.md#Hinrichs2020); [Marini et al., 2019](references.md#Marini2019); [Niso et al., 2023](references.md#Niso2023); [Radüntz, 2018](references.md#Raduntz2018)).
 Colleagues working with Functional Near Infrared Spectroscopy (fNIRS) (e.g. [Burns et al., 2019](references.md#Burns2019)) and perhaps soon magnetoencephalography (MEG) (e.g. [Boto et al., 2017](references.md#Boto2017); [Schofield et al., 2024](references.md#Schofield2024)) might also find themselves in a similar situation and may find these reflections relevant to their own fields.
 They are welcome to join this initiative or may prefer to develop similar approaches within their communities.

+Reaching out to the Community Framework's steering group is possible by email: [eegcf@proton.me](mailto:eegcf@proton.me).

 ///